HollerLondon/sfMooToolsFormExtraPlugin/README.md

 Datepicker - input
 ------------------

-A Datepicker with the calendar control appearing when the user clicks on the input box to enter the date
+A date picker with the calendar control appearing when the user clicks on the input box to enter the date

 ### Default configuration: ###